openvinotoolkit/training_extensions/tensorflow_toolkit/image_retrieval/README.md

 * Ubuntu\* 16.04
 * Python\* 3.5 or 3.6
 * TensorFlow\* 2.0.0a0 (for training only)
-* OpenVINO&trade; 2019 R1 with Python API (to infer pretrained model only)
+* OpenVINO™ 2019 R1 with Python API (to infer pretrained model only)

 ### Installation